Thanksgiving and Friendsgiving

 Many countries across the globe celebrate the new harvest.
-Canada celebrated their Thanksgiving on Monday, October 9th.
+Canada celebrated their Thanksgiving in October.
 In Austria, Germany, and Switzerland, there is the Erntedankfest (harvest festival).
 The Yam Festival is in Ghana and Nigeria, and South Korea celebrates Chuseok.
 These are just a few examples.

 Although it had been unofficially celebrated for years by individual states, Thanksgiving was pronounced to be an official holiday in the United States by President Abraham Lincoln during the middle of the Civil War in 1863.
 This holiday was supposed to mirror the “first” Thanksgiving in 1621 at Plymouth Colony; the details of the celebration of this first successful harvest have been unclear and have since been mythologized.

 What Thanksgiving in the U.S. means today is usually a time to be with family and friends and enjoy good food (and perhaps American football).